This information will help you care for yourself after your breast implant surgery.

 - A temperature of 101° F (38.3° C) or higher

-- Redness, warmth, or increased pain or swelling in the breast area
+- Redness, warmth, or increased pain or swelling in your breast area

 - Shaking chills